WorldofKerry/Python2Verilog/README.md

 ## Usage

-For an online demo, checkout out this [Replit](https://replit.com/@WorldofKerry/Python2Verilog-Demo)
+For an online demo, checkout out this [Replit project](https://replit.com/@WorldofKerry/Python2Verilog-Demo)!
+No guarantees on the up-to-dateness of this demo.

 ### Installation